Prospective Students

 What are some research areas I will be able to pursue as a PhD student in ACCTION lab?

-Culturally responsive assessments for Black and Latine adolescents with ADHD (See Project CRAFT).
+Culturally responsive assessments for Black and/or Latine adolescents with ADHD (See Project CRAFT).

 Creating culturally responsive interventions for adolescents.